SomaLogic/SomaDataIO/README.md

 ## Objects and Data

-The `SomaDataIO` package comes with four (4) objects available to users to run canned examples (or analyses).
+The `SomaDataIO` package comes with five (5) objects available to users to run canned examples (or analyses).
 They can be accessed once `SomaDataIO` has been attached via `library()`.
 They are: